My CUSE project is impacted by the changes due to COVID-19. What accommodations are being made for CUSE projects?

-Yes, the RFP references funding durations for up to two years.
+Yes, the RFP references funding durations of up to two years.
 It does not mandate that projects must be two years in duration.
-However, in terms of future eligibility, if you receive a CUSE grant as the leading PI in 2018, you cannot apply for a second CUSE grant until 2020 (i.e.- 2 years after receiving initial CUSE grant), even if the project is less than 2 years in duration.
+However, in terms of future eligibility, if you receive a CUSE grant as the leading PI in 2020, you cannot apply for a second CUSE grant until 2022 (i.e.- 2 years after receiving initial CUSE grant), even if the project is less than 2 years in duration.

 I am writing a research proposal for the application to a CUSE grant, but not sure I should apply for a seed grant or for an innovative and interdisciplinary research grant.
 Can you advise?